How To Invest In Stocks

 Price To Earnings (P/E) Ratio

-The P/E Ratio is the stock price divided by the earnings per share.
-This tells you how much you’re paying for a part of that company’s earnings.
+The P/E ratio divides stock price by earnings per share, revealing how much you’re paying for each dollar of company earnings.

 Price-To-Book (P/B) Ratio